Dong Zhongshu — A Remarkable Confucianism Reformer

 Dong Zhongshu (179 BC — 104 BC), respected as Dong Zi or Dong Fuzi, was an accomplished philosopher, educator, and politician.

-This was a turning point of Chinese philosophy, since when the Confucianism had been respected as the dominant ideology for the next 2000 years in history.
+This was a turning point in Chinese Philosophy when Confucianism was respected as the dominant ideology for the next 2000 years.

 Debris (Xi Ping Shi Jing) of Official Confucianism Classics Carved on Stone (175 — 183) — National Museum of China (Photo by Ayelie)